learn-co-students/West-SE-082420/04-many-to-many/Readme.md

 * Create a Doctor class.
 The class should have these methods:
   * `#initialize` which takes a name, bio, specialty, it has an attribute of accepting_new_clients with a default value of true.
-  * a reader for name, specialty and accessor for bio
+  * a reader for name, specialty
   * a reader and write for bio and accepting_new_clients

   * `#patients` returns the patients that belong to this doctor